shriy14/College-Club-Management-System/README.md

 ## Acknowledgements

-- Special thanks to the contributors and developers of Spring Boot and other open-source libraries used in this project.
+- Special thanks Sana Suman, Shriya Marella and Manoj Kumar HS
-- This project was developed as part of the Object-Oriented Analysis and Design course at [University Name].
+- This project was developed as part of the Object Oriented Analysis and Design course at PES University.